EulalieCoevoet/AdaptiveMerging/README.md

 ## 3D Java Application

-To test our implementation, you can either download the [release](https://github.com/EulalieCoevoet/AdaptiveMerging/releases/tag/20.05), or download (or clone) the project and open it in your favorite IDE.
+To test our implementation, you can either download the latest [release](https://github.com/EulalieCoevoet/AdaptiveMerging/releases), or download (or clone) the project and open it in your favorite IDE.
 For instance with [Eclipse](https://www.eclipse.org/downloads/) :

 1. Go to `File`
 2. Select `Open project from File System`